Skip to main content

 Research has shown that success after graduation is far more highly correlated to one's social intelligence than one's academic accomplishments.
 By intimately linking the academic, social, emotional, and spiritual, we believe we will shape students who are more prepared to tackle the many real-life challenges they will face in their future education, careers, and families.

-Our Advisory program consists of three sessions a week with unique, but related purposes:
+Our Social Emotional Program consists of three unique parts with related purposes:

 Taken as a whole, these learning experiences ensure that our students are supported in their transition from childhood to adolescence with a curriculum that promotes academic organization, problem-solving, and social-emotional exploration and regulation.